St. James has an account with Tithe.ly where you can make online donations to our parish! Click the GIVE button.

-In the Episcopal church, we have communion at almost every service.
+In the Episcopal church, we have communion at almost every service held in the church buildnig.
 You will be invited to the altar, and may receive “in both kinds” – that is receive the bread and wine – or by receiving only the bread.
 Celebrating communion is one way we express our relationship with God, our acceptance of Christ as our Savior and our common bond with each other.

-If you still felt uncomfortable using a common cup, don’t worry.
+If you feel uncomfortable about a common cup, don’t worry.
 Episcopalians believe Christ is equally present in both the consecrated bread and in the wine; “receiving one, the other, or both, get you no more (or less) in Christ’s presence.”
-If you prefer not to receive wine, simply cross your arms across your chest as the chalice bearer comes by.
-During this time of coronavirus, the Bishop of the Diocsese of Central New York has issued a directive that "Intinction (the dipping of the Bread into the Wine) is not to be practiced in any form"
+If you prefer not to receive wine, simply let the priest know.

 The wine and host can also be brought to you at the pew if you have mobility problems.
 Just let an usher know of your need.

 At the "passing the peace" we generally shake hands and say "God's peace be with you," "May the peace of the Lord be with you," or something similar.
 But, passing the peace need not involve physical contact.
 You can always simply greet people with a nod, make the sign of the peace with your hands, or bow.
-During this time of cornonavirus, the Bishop has issued a directive that "the peace is to be passed without physical contact."
+During this time of cornonavirus, the peace is to be passed without physical contact.